 This year, we're going to do something a little different (although we're still doing the usual advent calendar for our kiddos) and we challenge you to do the exact same: A Reverse Advent Calendar.

 What is a reverse advent calendar?

 A reverse advent calendar is an act of kindness and a way to brighten other, less fortunate families' Christmas and the days thereafter.
 The idea behind this is straight forward: You grab a box or basket and every day leading up to Christmas you add something useful to the box.

 Not only is this a fun thing for the whole family to do together, from creating the advent calendar box itself to picking the goodies to go in it.
-It also teaches your kids the importance of sharing and helping others and seeing the bigger picture at Christmas.
+It also teaches your kids about the importance of sharing and helping others and seeing the bigger picture at Christmas.